upshift-protocol/upshift-app/README.md

 # Earn App

-Upshift pools generate yields from institutional loans on the August protocol.
+Upshift pools generate yields from institutional loans on the August protocol using the [August SDK](https://www.npmjs.com/package/@augustdigital/sdk).

 ## Table of Contents